carpentries-incubator/python-packaging-publishing/_episodes/02-project-setup.md

 There isn't a specific answer, but some guiding principles.

+> ## Exercise
-Let's look around on GitHub for some examples and compare and contrast them.
+> Let's look around on GitHub for some examples and compare and contrast them.
+> Questions
+> 1. FIXME
+{: .challenge}

 ## Guiding Principles

+FIXME

 ## Setting up a project